 Higher levels of metanephrines may mean that you have an adrenal gland tumor.
 But

 false-positive results can happen.

-Higher levels may also be caused by obstructive sleep apnea.
+Higher levels may also be caused by obstructive sleep apnea, stress, or other illnesses.

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in